securityfirst/tent-content/contents_en/communications/sending-a-message/beginner/secure-messaging-on-your-computer.md

 # Secure messaging on your computer

-Instead of using Skype, Google Talk or MSN Messenger to send messages on your computer we recommend you use one of these secure options instead:
+We recommend one of the following for secure messaging on a computer:

 ## Pidgin